tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

 In this file:

-- we define a `healthcheck` for the container: every minute, docker will query the nginx service to check its status; after three failed attempts, the container will be marked `unhealthy`.
+- we define a `healthcheck` for the container: every minute, docker will query the nginx service to check its status; after three failed attempts, the container will be marked `unhealthy`;

 - we define the `image` to be used: the `nginx` (official) image will be downloaded from the [DockerHub](https://hub.docker.com/_/nginx){: target="_blank"} public repository;